Cape York Birdwatching Safari

 Day 7

-Lockhart River to Cairns (flight)
+Lockhart River Art Gallery & Flight Back to Cairns

 What makes Cape York special for birdwatching?